aceeric/ociregistry/README.md

 3. `img` stores the image manifests
 3. `pulls` is temp storage for image downloads that should be empty unless a pull is in progress

 Manifests are all stored by digest.
+When the server starts it loads everything into an in-memory representation.
+Each new pull through the server while it is running updates both the in-memory representation of the image store as well as the persistent state on the file system.

 The program uses a data structure called a `ManifestHolder` to hold all the image metadata and the actual manifest from the upstream registry.
 These are simply serialized to the file system as JSON.
-When the server starts it loads everything into an in-memory representation.
-Each new pull through the server while it is running updates both the in-memory representation of the image store as well as the persistent state on the file system.
+(So you can find and inspect them if needed for troubleshooting with `grep`, `cat`, and `jq`.)

 ## Code structure

 ```
+project root
 ├── api
-│   └── models
 ├── bin
 ├── cmd
 ├── impl